How to Get There

 - Wash your hands before eating (handwashing stations are common).

-- Use your right hand when eating injera and dishes — the left hand is considered impolite for eating.
+- Use your right hand when eating injera and dishes, as the left hand is considered impolite for eating.

 - Photography: